Pterify/FlexaCP/README.md

 # Flexa V2.0

 > [!NOTE]
-> Flexa V2.0 It will be released soon © Copyright 2024 Pterify.
+> Flexa V2.0 It will be released soon © Copyright 2024 ayadshkur100221.
 >
 * [Click here to V2.0](https://github.com/FlexaCP)